ctrlo/GADS/changelist.md

 - Added autorecover functionality
 - Added option to add a reason for account rejection
 - Added mandatory fields to account requests
-- View All can be turned on for all curvals
+- View All can be turned on for all curvals as an option without having to set a limit
-- User deleted date can now be used in curvals
+- User deleted date can now be used in calc fields

 ## Fixes